mekken2/Yashika/README.md

 # YASHIKA_AI
- This is a try to copy someone with the way I used to chat.
+ Bored??
+Let's talk to your pc and see what secrets it want to tell ya!
+Powered by Love.

 ## Steps to Run YASHIKA_AI
 1. Clone the repository
-2. Run jarvis.py using cmd/terminal
+2. Run yashika.py using cmd/terminal

 ## Things it can do now
 1. Open Websites